 I have students travelling from many different parts of the country, so these are local places they have stayed and recommended.

 The Tawny Owl pub is 5 minute drive/ 15 minute walk.
-Quite a few students have stayed here and reported its friendly.
+Quite a few students have stayed here and reported it's friendly.
 Just check, because they have music nights sometimes.
-Great if you want a lively night, but perhaps not the best option if this is the case and you want a quiet night!
+Great if you want a lively night, but perhaps not the best option if you want a quiet night!
 Also check breakfast service times.

 Blunsden House Hotel.
 10 minute drive.
 More expensive if you want to treat yourself to some luxury.
 They have a swimming pool and leisure facilities.